CENTEGIX Blog

 Students Learn Better in Safe Schools

 In a survey of more than 340,000 students in more than 700 middle schools, researchers found a “consistent negative relationship between feeling unsafe in the classroom and test scores.”
-Student safety affects more than test scores.
-Students who feel unsafe in school are more susceptible to self-harming behavior, suicidal ideation, and depressive symptoms Students who feel unsafe are also more likely to be absent and have low standardized test scores.
-Absenteeism can reduce academic achievement and safety risks for students and their peers.
-Creating a culture of safety, in which everyone is expected and empowered to protect the campus, starts with making each individual feel safe.
-Implementing a comprehensive, multi-layer safety strategy, including a school alert system, can help.
-CENTEGIX Safety Platform
+And student safety affects more than test scores.
+Students who feel unsafe in school are more susceptible to self-harming behavior, suicidal ideation, and depressive symptoms.

 What is a School Alert System?